sharpfoxdev/PersonalWiki/docs/Programování a vývoj software/Softwarové Inženýrství/02 Analýza Požadavků.md

 ❑This is practical for business systems but problematic for systems that require a lot of pre-delivery analysis (e.g. critical systems) or systems developed by several teams.

-## Validace Uživatelských Požadavků a Techniky Validace Požadavků (reviews, Prototyping, Generování Test-case)
+## Validace Uživatelských Požadavků a Techniky Validace Požadavků (Reviews, Prototyping, Generování Test-case)

 ## Využití UML Diagramů Případů Užití a UML Diagramů Tříd pro Analýzu a Záznam Požadavků